Cyclone Taylor: Legacy

-Taylor was regarded as one of the best hockey players throughout his playing career, and is considered the first star of the professional era.
-In 1908 when he went to play in Pittsburgh, it was noted in the Pittsburgh Press how he was "in a position to get almost anything he asked for the coming season and there were lots of bidders," and that his signing in Pittsburgh was a great achievement for the team.
+Taylor was regarded as one of the best hockey players throughout his playing career and is considered the first star of the professional era.
+In 1908 when he went to play in Pittsburgh, it was noted in The Pittsburgh Press how he was "in a position to get almost anything he asked for the coming season and there were lots of bidders", and that his signing in Pittsburgh was a great achievement for the team.
 Likewise, when he left Ottawa in 1912 and moved to Vancouver, the Ottawa Citizen said he was "the greatest drawing card in the game" and that the Senators should have increased their salary offer to him.
-Taylor was of average size for a hockey player of his era and he was known more for speed and creativity than for his physical prowess.
-He was highly sought by teams as his presence led to higher ticket sales.
+Taylor was of average size for a hockey player of his era, and was known more for speed and creativity than for his physical prowess.
+He was highly sought by teams, as his presence led to higher ticket sales.
 In an era when players only signed on for one season at a time, Taylor always had several teams interested in his services, and thus was able to command some of the highest salaries of his time.

-In 1947 Taylor was elected into the Hockey Hall of Fame, and he was later inducted into the Canadian Sports Hall of Fame and the British Columbia Sports Hall of Fame.
+In 1947, Taylor was elected into the Hockey Hall of Fame in its second class of inductees, and he was later inducted into the Canadian Sports Hall of Fame and the British Columbia Sports Hall of Fame.
 When the Hockey Hall of Fame started construction on a new building in 1961, Taylor was given the honour of turning the sod.
 There are several awards named after Taylor.
 The Vancouver Canucks team award for most valuable player is named the Cyclone Taylor Trophy.
 Since 1966 the Cyclone Taylor Cup has been awarded to the champion of a tournament between the winners of the British Columbia Junior B leagues.
-The junior Listowel Cyclones, based in Taylor's hometown, are named after him.
+The junior Listowel Cyclones, based in Taylor's hometown, is named after him.